project-java-learn/java_learn/README.md

 ## Motivations

-    * To help others learn the Java programming language.
-Everyone should learn how to code, if they are willing to.
-    * There are so many devices that use Java.
+Our motivation for this project was to found within our own needs and struggles of learning the Java language.
+We wanted to create a tool for Java students to supplement their education.

 2. A “functional inventory” for that repository—i.e. what functional components of the overall project are implemented by code in that repository?

 ## Team

-    * Chantelle Rey-Smith - Design, Google SignIn, and Login Screen, Multiple Choice Game, User Functionality
+* Chantelle Rey-Smith - Design, Google SignIn, Login & Create Account, Multiple Choice Game, User Functionality and Fragment Management
 * Matthew Morgan - Definitions Game, Highlight Game, Fill In the Blank Game, Frontend and Backend Database
 * Leslie Hinds -  Multiple Choice functionality

 4. If the code in the repository implements a web service, list the primary endpoints of that service, with a server-relative URL for each.
 Additionally, if the component is currently hosted and running on an accessible server, include the host name of that server in this section.